 Generating new business is, of course, the ultimate goal of any marketing initiative.
 While you might not always know if someone got in touch with you because they found your social media accounts, Facebook is integrating new features that makes getting new business from the platform a viable strategy.

-Also, if you’re also looking at running Facebook Ads for your LASIK practice, then having a strong business page will only improve your ads’ performance.
+Also, if you’re also looking at running Facebook Ads for your refractive surgery or LASIK practice, then having a strong business page will only improve your ads’ performance.

 Of course, having a weak page that doesn’t have fresh content or appealing graphics is almost as bad as not having a page altogether, which is why it’s so important to take your social media seriously.

 In the first 6 weeks, Patient Pipeline brought in 51 new leads and 11 new LASIK patients!
 This is a great asset to my practice.

 Dr. Ron Frenkel